jake-knerr/js-style-guide/README.md

+Note, when naming named functions, longer names are required to provide context. exported classes have the class name as context so methods can have shorter names.

+Named functional names compress so longer is ok.

 # JavaScript Style Guide <!-- omit in toc -->

 Welcome to my JavaScript Style Guide.
 This guide aims to be a comprehensive description of my standards for JavaScript source code.